 Simple English definitions for legal terms

-Read a random definition: over
+Read a random definition: oppressive child labor

 Allocutus is a legal term that refers to the act of a court refusing to give a judgment because of a mistake or problem that is obvious from the court record.
 This can happen when the verdict is different from what was claimed in the case, or when the case itself is not legally valid.
 In the past, this was called an "arrest of judgment," but today it is less common because these issues are usually addressed before the trial or judgment.